gglanzani/xebia-blog-posts/through-the-looking-glass-exploring-the-wonderland-of-testing-ai-systems/index.md

 ## Testing end-to-end

-An AI system usually touches multiple components: Data resides in databases, the code and algorithm in central repositories (specialized databases), and the knowledge of the data and processes around it with business stakeholders.
+An AI system usually touches upon multiple components: Data resides in databases, the code and algorithm in central repositories (specialized databases), and the knowledge of the data and processes around it with business stakeholders.
 And not from a single department: sales data might be used in machine learning models used by the finance department to allocate marketing spending better.

 These octopus-like systems, though, are more efficient when a single team tests them end-to-end without external blockers.